Dr. William Forrester

 “A Surgeon in search of Purity”

-Dr. William Forrester, was born in August 1836, in Valley Station, Kentucky, he was the son of William Forrester who was a also Louisville physician.
+Dr. William Forrester was born in August 1836 in Valley Station, Kentucky.
+He was the son of William Forrester, who was a Louisville physician.
 Forrester’s father died when he was nine years old in March of 1846.
-His will bequeathed one third of his estate to his wife Eliza and the balance to his children Louisa, John and William.
-Eliza died less than two years later, the cause of death is not known.
-Joshua Frye Speed was the executor of the estate.
-From that point on he lived and was raised by Mr. and Mrs. Joshua Speed, who had no children of their own.
+The elder Forrester’s will bequeathed one-third of his estate to his wife, Eliza, and the balance to his children, Louisa, John, and William.
+Eliza died less than two years later; the cause of her death is still not known, but family friend Joshua Frye Speed was the executor of the estate.
+After his mother’s death, young William lived with and was raised by Mr. and Mrs. Joshua Speed, who had no children of their own.

-After attending the public schools of Louisville and graduating with honors from Male High School he enrolled at the University of Louisville to study medicine.
+After attending the public schools of Louisville and graduating with honors from Male High School, William enrolled at the University of Louisville to study medicine.
 He graduated at the head of his class in 1862 and entered private practice in Louisville.
-In March of 1862 he entered the Union Army as Assistant-Surgeon of the Fifth Kentucky Cavalry.
-On April 22, 1863 he was promoted to Head Surgeon.
+In March of 1862, he entered the Union Army as Assistant Surgeon of the Fifth Kentucky Cavalry.
+On April 22, 1863, he was promoted to Head Surgeon.

-Forester’s unit was involved in the Battle of Perryville, the Battle of Stones River, The Tullahoma Campaign, Battle of Lookout Mountain and Battle of Chattanooga.
-On September 20, 1863 his Brigade descended from Lookout Mountain into the valley to the rear of the Confederate Army.
+Forester’s unit was involved in the Battle of Perryville, the Battle of Stones River, the Tullahoma Campaign, the Battle of Lookout Mountain, and the Battle of Chattanooga.
+On September 20, 1863, his Brigade descended from Lookout Mountain into the valley to the rear of the Confederate Army.
 It would be weeks and cost thousands of lives.
-They were immediately attacked by a superior force under Confederate Major General Jo Wheeler.
-During the disorderly retreat in Battle of Chickamauga he and his six officers were captured at McLemores Cave.
+They were immediately attacked by a superior force under Confederate Major General Joe Wheeler.
+During the disorderly retreat in the Battle of Chickamauga, he and his six officers were captured at McLemore’s Cave.
 All were placed in Libby Prison at Richmond, Virginia.
 Libby was a tobacco warehouse used mostly to house Federal officers.
 It was frequently overcrowded, housing at times as many as 1200.
 The suffering and death rates were very high.

-On April 26, 1876 he was married to Fannie Armestead witnessed by Joshua F. Speed.
+On April 26, 1876, William Forrester was married to Fannie Armestead (witnessed by Joshua F. Speed).
 The younger William Forrester became a prominent Louisville surgeon of the time and was also a very consistent buyer of George Brown’s whiskey.

 George Brown spent time as a clerk at Henry Chambers & Company and later a salesman for them.
-Brown had been a pharmaceutical representative that actually called on the doctor’s office between 1867-1870.
+Brown had been a pharmaceutical representative who actually called on physicians’ offices between 1867-1870.
 He and Dr. Forrester were neighbors and frequently dined at the Louisville Hotel.
-In those days there were very few medicines.
-Whiskey was still the major domestic anesthetic in the late 1800, but also served as a tonic, a pep pill and/or even a tranquilizer.
+In those days, there were very few medicines.
+Whiskey was still the major domestic anesthetic in the late 1800s, but also served as a tonic, a pep pill, and/or even a tranquilizer.

-In about 1874, about four years after it was introduced on the market one the r’s was dropped.
-The reason was simple more people knew a Forester with one “r” and it would be easier to market.
-Also because he was so well known locally, other physicians may have been reluctant to prescribe a medicine which marketed the name of one of their friendly competitors.
+In 1874, about four years after it was introduced on the market, it was determined that one of the “r’s” should be dropped in the name.
+The reason was simple: more people knew a Forester with one “r” and it would be easier to market.
+Also, because he was so well known locally, other physicians may have been reluctant to prescribe a medicine that marketed the name of one of their friendly competitors.
 Perhaps even Forrester had second thoughts about the use of his name for a bourbon.

-Old Forrester was not the very first whiskey to be sold in bottles.
-E.G. Booz, a Philadelphia distiller, sold his whiskey in bottles for a brief period but stopped because the hand blown bottles were way too expensive.
+Old Forester was not the very first whiskey to be sold in bottles.
+E.G. Booz, a Philadelphia distiller, sold his whiskey in bottles for a brief period but stopped because the hand-blown bottles were way too expensive.
 Old Forrester in a bottle was an immediate success.
 Many unsolicited endorsements came from doctors.
-One advertisement in the Louisville Courier depicted a family doctor giving a patient a glass of Old Forester which was captioned “The Doctors Choice.”
+One advertisement in the Louisville Courier depicted a family doctor giving a patient a glass of Old Forester, which was captioned “The Doctor’s Choice.”

-Forrester continued to practice medicine however his health began failing and on December 29, 1892 he filed a “Declaration for Pension of a Soldier.”
-In late July of 1909 he became seriously ill.
-Three weeks later on August 15, 1909, he died of dysentery in his home on South Floyd Street.
+Forrester continued to practice medicine however, his health began failing, and on December 29, 1892, he filed a “Declaration for Pension of a Soldier.”
+In late July of 1909, he became seriously ill.
+Three weeks later, on August 15, 1909, William Forrester died of dysentery in his home on South Floyd Street.
 He was buried in the prominent Cave Hill Cemetery in Louisville

 Old Forester was the first Bourbon ever sealed in a bottle by named after Louisville Surgeon Dr. William Forrester.
 Beginning in 2015 Brown-Forman released the “Whiskey Row Series” with a different recipe each year for four years.
 The first release is exactly the same recipe that George Garvin Brown used in 1870.
 Pictured above from left to right; Old Forester 1870 Original Batch (Red Tax Stamp, 90 Proof), Old Forester 1897 Bottled-in-Bond (Green Tax Stamp, 100 Proof), Old Forester 1910 Old Fine Whiskey (Light Blue Tax Stamp, 93 Proof), and Old Forester 1920 Prohibition Style (Teal Tax Stamp, 115 Proof).